What Is Nano CBD?

 Can nano CBD be the solution?

-According to experts, while CBD is hydrophobic, when it’s broken to nanoparticle size, its molecules seem to act differently when compared to their original sizes.
+According to experts, while CBD is hydrophobic, its molecules seem to act differently compared to their original sizes when it’s broken to nanoparticle size.

-However, this is scientifically wrong since CBD does not lose its hydrophobic nature.
+However, this scientifically doesn’t seem right since CBD does not lose its hydrophobic nature.
 The only difference is that nano CBD is delivered as very tiny particles.